 - Communicating effectively about the meanings of sustainability in your life

-In addition to 100 internship hours, students must submit the following to receive credit for SUSTN 495: 1) a learning plan (as described above), 2) an organizational introductory paper, 3) two reflective essays, 4) give a short presentation, 5) write a final internship experience report, and 6) secure an email or written letter from their onsite supervisors that verifies that the student completed 100 internship hours.
+In addition to 100 internship hours, students must submit the following to receive credit for SUSTN 495: 1) a learning plan (as described above), 2) an organizational introductory paper, 3) a reflective essay, 4) give a short presentation, 5) write a final internship experience report, and 6) secure an email or written letter from their onsite supervisors that verifies that the student completed 100 internship hours.
 All students must also participate in three class meetings that will be organized by the internship coordinator.

 Internship enrollment process